spyrostsat/AMSEEAS/README.md

 ___
 If you find this useful, here is our **citation**:

-* Tsattalios, S., I. Tsoukalas, P. Dimas, P. Kossieris, A. Efstratiadis and C. Makropoulos (submitted).
+* Tsattalios, S., I. Tsoukalas, P. Dimas, P. Kossieris, A. Efstratiadis and C. Makropoulos (accepted).
 Advancing surrogate-based optimization of time-expensive environmental problems through adaptive multi-model search. *Environmental Modelling and Software*.